UKCloud/documentation/articles/openshift/oshift-sco.md

 #### Registry storage

 A benefit of OpenShift is its ability to build Docker images directly from your source code, deploy them, and manage their lifecycle.
 To enable this, OpenShift utilises an integrated Docker registry to locally manage images.
 This registry is stored securely, using our Cloud Storage service, outside of your OpenShift environment to help ensure the resilience and availability of your images.
-Standard Cloud Storage rates apply, for more information, see the [*Cloud Storage Service Definition*](../cloud-storage/cs-sd.md).
+Standard Cloud Storage rates apply, for more information, see the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 #### Enhanced aggregated logging